nityamm-coder/ANN-Crop-Yield-Indicator/README.md

 # 3. Open the frontend
 # Double-click index.html or open it in your browser
 ```
+It takes few seconds for loading the local host Link, wait for a message "Debugger is LIVE" <br>
 **That's it!
 You're ready to go!** 🎉

 ---